 [Estimated Output in mL/s] = ([Pump Volume in mL] * 1.6) + 12

 While there are some exceptions to these formulae, these appear to primarily stem for differences in nozzle opening diameter.
-Considering that the majority of pump-action water blasters fall within a 1x to 2x stream rating (i.e. 30mL/s to 60mL/s; 1oz./s to 2oz./s), even if these formulae are somewhat off, the calculated values should generally not be too far away from actual output.
+Considering that the majority of pump-action water blasters fall within a 1x to 2x stream rating (i.e. 30mL/s to 60mL/s; 1oz./s to 2oz./s), even if these formulae are somewhat off, the calculated values should provide a reasonable estimate of the actual output.

 All that said, output alone is not a guarantee of truly satisfying stream performance.
-Good streams not only have decent output, but also should have good lamination/consistency in order to be able to reach further distances.
-I did look at output versus recorded ranges, but as can be seen below, there really is no notable correlation.
+Good streams must not only have decent output, but also should have good lamination/consistency in order to be able to reach further distances.
+I did look at output versus recorded ranges, but as can be seen below, there unfortunately appears to be no strong linear correlation.

 In the end, expect most pump-action water blaster to yield a 1x to 2x stream, achieve somewhere between 25' to 35' effective range, and have their capacity dependent on the blaster's overall physical size.
 Deviations from this would be due to sub-optimal internal tubing arrangements and/or peculiar nozzle designs.